aenhsaihan/langdao/docs/bug-reports/bug-report-2025-01-22-authentication-routing-and-ui-issues.md

 - Trace `budget` or `hourlyRate` prop being passed
 - Verify calculation logic for hourly rate from session data
 - Ensure it uses actual active session rate instead of defaulting to zero

+**Fix Applied:**
+- Updated rate calculation to prioritize active session rate over tutor rate
+- If active session exists, use `ratePerSecond` from `activeSessionData`
+- Otherwise, use `tutorRate` from contract query
+- Added loading state check - shows "..." instead of "$0.00" while rate is loading
+- Added `enabled` condition to `getTutorRate` query to only run when account and language are available
+- Prevents showing $0.00/hr when rate is actually set but still loading

+**Files Modified:**
+- `webapp/packages/nextjs/components/tutor/TutorAvailabilityFlow.tsx`

 ---